About Us

 Starling Thomas

-Communications Director
+Communications Consultant

 Starling Thomas is the Communications Director.
 She has been impacted by the criminal legal system by witnessing her mother brutally beaten at the hands of police as a child and then being wrongfully incarcerated as an adult.
 She appealed her case while incarcerated and is part of the 2% of the American prison population that wins their federal case on appeal.
 She is a graduate of the inaugural Faces of Women Imprisoned Cohort and understands firsthand the detrimental effects the criminal legal system can have on women and their families.